Skip to main content

 Storage layer

-The storage layer receives incoming raw data and stores it in a low-cost, scalable storage.
-In a data lakehouse setup, this layer often links to a cloud object storage.
-An object storage supports diverse types of data, including structured, semi-structured, and unstructured data.
+The storage layer receives incoming raw data and stores it in cloud object storage.
+This cloud object storage supports diverse types of data, including structured, semi-structured, and unstructured data.

-Depending on the use cases, some data undergoes transformation after storage in the object storage.
-For example, if you want to train a machine learning model using the ingested data, the data lakehouse will transform and store the data in Parquet format.
+Depending on the use cases, some data transformations are performed after storage in the object storage.
+For example, if you want to train a machine learning model using the ingested data, the data lakehouse can transform and store the data in Parquet format.
 Parquet is an open file format designed to store and process structured data efficiently by segregating it into columns.

-The staging layer, or metadata layer, provides schema support to govern, organize, and optimize data stored in the data lakehouse.
-This layer allows you to define policies to ensure data quality and create auditable trails for compliance purposes.
+The metadata layer, or staging layer, provides schema support to govern, organize, and optimize data stored in the data lakehouse.
+This layer allows you to define policies to improve data quality and create auditable trails for compliance purposes.
 Additionally, data teams can create reliable data workflows using ACID transactions, file indexing, data versioning, and caching, similar to those found in a traditional data warehouse.

 API layer